← Back to 史記

 使

-In the fifth month, on Ding Wei, they presented Chu captives to Zhou—chariot armor of a hundred chariots, and foot soldiers of a thousand.
+In the fifth month, on dingwei, they presented Chu captives to Zhou—chariot armor of a hundred chariots, and foot soldiers of a thousand.
 The Son of Heaven made Prince Zi Hu command the Jin hou as bo, granting a great chariot, vermilion bows and arrows of a hundred, black bows and arrows of a thousand, black millet wine of one vessel, a gui ladle, and tiger braves of three hundred people.
-The Jin hou declined three times, then kowtowed and received it.
+The Marquis of Jin declined three times, then kowtowed and received it.
 Zhou made the Jin Wen Hou command: 'The king says: Father Yi He, greatly manifest Wen and Wu, able to be cautious with bright virtue, brightly ascended on high, spread and heard below, just then Shang Di gathered their mandate at Wen and Wu.
 Sympathize with my person, and succeed me as the one person eternally in their position.'
-Thereupon Duke Wen of Jin was styled as bo.
-On Gui Hai, Prince Zi Hu allied the feudal lords at the king's court.
+Duke Wen of Jin was then recognized as hegemon.
+On guihai, Prince Zi Hu allied the feudal lords at the king's court.

 69

-Jin burned the Chu army.
-The fire did not extinguish for several days.
+Jin set fire to the Chu army, and the flames did not go out for several days.
 Duke Wen sighed.
 Those on the left and right said: 'We have defeated Chu, and the lord still worries.
 Why?'
 Duke Wen said: 'I have heard that only sages are able to battle, defeat, and have the peace.
-Therefore I fear.
-Moreover, Zi Yu is still there.
+Therefore, I fear.
+Zi Yu is still there.
 How can I rejoice?'
 Zi Yu was defeated and returned.
 King Cheng of Chu was angered that he did not use the king's words and was greedy to battle with Jin.
 He reproached and blamed Zi Yu.
 Zi Yu committed suicide.
 Duke Wen of Jin said: 'I struck them from the outside, and Chu executed them from the inside.
 Inside and outside mutually responded.'
-Thereupon he then rejoiced.
+Only then did he rejoice.

 70

-In the sixth month, the Jin people again entered the Wei hou.
-On Ren Wu, the Jin hou crossed north of the He and returned to the state.
-He conducted rewards, with Hu Yan as the head.
+In the sixth month, the people of Jin restored the Marquis of Wei.
+On renwu, the Jin hou crossed north of the Yellow River and returned to the state.
+He distributed rewards, placing Huyan first.
 Someone said: 'The matter of Cheng Pu was Xian Zhen's plan.'
 Duke Wen said: 'In the matter of Cheng Pu, Yan persuaded me not to lose trust.
 Xian Zhen said 'in the military matters, victory is what is right'.
 I used it to achieve victory.
 However, these are words for one time.
 Yan spoke of merit for ten thousand generations.
 How can I add the merit for ten thousand generations with the profit for one time?
-Therefore I placed him first.'
+Therefore, I placed him first.'

 71